nelequadvlieg/6295223-sands-python/README.md

-# Signal Generation Project
+# Signal Creation and Manipulation Project
-A lightweight Python program for creating and displaying basic signals.
+This Python project focuses on generating, modifying, and visualizing basic signals.
+It includes a collection of functions for signal generation as well as scripts that demonstrate how these signals can be plotted and manipulated.
-## Signals included
+## Signals Covered
-This project produces and visualizes the following types of signals:

-Sinusoidal wave
+The project creates and displays:

+- A sinusoidal signal

-Unit step function
+- A unit step function

-Sinusoidal wave with a time delay

-Sinusoidal wave with both a delay and time scaling
-## Running the system
+- A time-shifted sinusoidal signal

+- A time-shifted and time-scaled sinusoidal signal

+## How to Run
-Make sure you have Python installed on your system.
-To execute the project, run:
+To run the project, ensure you have Python installed along with the required libraries (numpy, matplotlib, scipy).
+The repository contains multiple Python files:

+One file defines all the signal functions.

+Other files demonstrate plotting and transformations of the signals.

+Run a file using:

-python run.py
+python <filename>.py

-After running, you will see four plots showing the signals, with time on the horizontal axis and amplitude on the vertical axis.
+This will open plots of the signals with time on the x-axis and amplitude on the y-axis